fabge/crispy-daisyui/README.rst

 A `daisyUI`_ template pack for the wonderful django-crispy-forms_.

-This repository is a fork of `crispy-daisyui`_ and has been modified just enough to suit my needs.
+This repository is a fork of `crispy-tailwind`_ and has been modified just enough to suit my needs.
 It works well for the most common forms elements.

 **WARNING**